-Rain pounding down on dolomite rocks has created some pretty amazing geological features at Lake of the Ozarks State Park.
+Rain pounding down on dolomite rocks has created some pretty amazing geological features at Lake of the Ozarks State Park, in Missouri.
 Streams, rivers, and springs have also done their share of carving–so much so, in fact, that the natural beauty of walking trails in this park is unique.

 Hikes and walking trails in the park are popular year-round, and today in Saskatchewan, with the weather forecast predicting another winter Arctic front will arrive shortly, I thought it was a perfect time to revisit them and soak up some summer greenery and sunshine with a photo tour.